Home to Vancouver’s July Folk Music Festival and located between Kitsilano and Locarno beaches, Jericho Beach is one of Vancouver’s favourite beaches.

 Jericho Beach is one of a number of beautiful sandy beaches lining the southern shores of English Bay in Vancouver.
 The sand seems to extend forever, especially at low tide.

 At Jericho Beach there is also a park with a small pond, grass lawns, trees and picnic tables, making it a perfect place for a stroll and a picnic.
-Also popular at Jericho is the beach volleyball.
+There are sports fields, tennis courts and beach volleyball courts as well.

 Cycling Trail by Jericho Beach

-The biking trail all along the water, from past Spanish Banks (to the west) to Kitsilano and beyond (to the east), are excellent and highly recommended.
+The biking trails along the water, from past Spanish Banks (to the west) to Kitsilano and beyond (to the east), are excellent and highly recommended.
 It’s flat the whole way, so great for all ages year-round.

-If you go to the region in summer there are lots of places to cool off in the water, plus the odd refreshment stand selling ice creams and drinks.
+In the summer there are lots of places to cool off in the water, plus the odd refreshment stand selling ice creams and drinks.

 Vancouver Folk Music Festival

-In July during the Vancouver Folk Music Festival is a great time to visit Jericho Beach if you like music.
+If you like music the Vancouver Folk Music Festival in July is a great time to visit Jericho Beach.
 During that weekend thousands of folk music enthusiasts descend on the beach.
 For more information, check out Vancouver Folk Fest.

 The historic site is only open in the afternoons, and not every day, but it can make a nice little break from all the sun in the summer (or an even nicer and longer little break if it’s raining).
 It’s tiny and should only take a few minutes to see, but they have some interesting pieces of history.